fadeoutsoftware/WASDI/libraries/waspy/README.md

 ## Python tutorial

 WASPY is the **WAS**DI **Py**thon Library.

+### Prerequisites:

-You need WASDI registered user (with a username/password, don't create it using google) to use it.
-To start working with it, just install the library using:
+- a WASDI registered user (with a username/password, don't create it using google)
+- at least one workspace
+- some EO products in your workspace

+### Installation

+To start working with WASPY, just install the library using:

 ```bash
 pip install wasdi
 ```

 To quickly check if the installation worked correctly, try running the following code: